-- When it is to be used for school safety; - When it relates to classroom instruction or a cocurricular or extracurricular activity; - When it relates to media coverage of the school; or - When it relates to the promotion of student safety as provided by law for a student receiving special education services in certain settings.
+- When it is to be used for school safety; - When it relates to classroom instruction or a co-curricular or extracurricular activity; - When it relates to media coverage of the school; or - When it relates to the promotion of student safety as provided by law for a student receiving special education services in certain settings.

 The district will seek parental consent through a written request before making any other video or voice recording of your child not otherwise allowed by law.
-The district will seek parental consent through a written request before making any video or voice recording of your child not otherwise allowed by law.

-[See Video Cameras for more information, including a parent's right to request video and audio equipment be placed in certain special education settings.]
+[See Video Cameras on page 90 for more information, including a parent's right to request video and audio equipment be placed in certain special education settings.]